ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 Operators

-:   An operator is a name for an operation belonging to a specific data type.
+:   An operator is a symbol or keyword that represents an action or computation to be performed on one or more *operands* (which can be values or variables).
     The application of an operator is usually written infix, that is, the name of the operation is written _between_ its operands.
 The mathematical operators have the usual precedence and in case of equal precedence we treat the